edelstorm-documentation/english/docs/sign-up.md

 # Sign up to <small>- AWS</small>

 !!! tip "Advice"
-    At each step, you will find instructions but also images or animations.
+    At each step, you will find instructions but also images, animations or videos.
 Use those to better understand what you have to do.

 ## Identification